hmcts/chart-library/README.md

 Whilst this achieves intended effect, it also means timely detection of deadlocks does not occur during the period the container successfully starts up much faster than the specified initialDelaySeconds.

-To use startup probes, refer to examples below for the relevant dependant charts
+To use startup probes, refer to instructions for the relevant dependant charts below:
 [chart-java](https://github.com/hmcts/chart-library/tree/master#startup-probes)
 [chart-nodejs](https://github.com/hmcts/chart-nodejs/tree/master#startup-probes)
 [chart-base](https://github.com/hmcts/base/tree/master)